 Throughout the year, MCC sponsors a wide variety of cultural programs.
 Musicians, authors, speakers, poets and actors appear on campus to present examples of the diversity and richness within our culture.
 Programs include Cultural Diversity Day, poetry readings, and professional dance performances.
-For the most up-to-date event listings, visit the MCC website at www.mcc. commnet.edu.
+For the most up-to-date event listings, visit the MCC website.